fmmb/myservers-admin-scripts/README.md

 	./killmultproc.sh [kill|fkill]

-You may want top add the following line to the root's cron during the 8th week (last week of trab2)
+You may want to add the following line to the root's cron during the 8th week (last week of trab2)

 	*/5 * 5-12 11 * /home/admin/scripts/killmultproc.sh kill &> /dev/null